rwilson93/interview_test/README.md

 4: Add the created form from the previous excercise to the lightbox javascript code to have it display as a popup when the index.html is viewed in a browser.

-5: Provide a link to the fork that was created once all items are complete.
+5: Provide a publically accessible link to the fork that was created once all items are complete.